JuliaPCL/PCL.jl/docs/src/installation.md

 # Installation

-PCL Julia packages have fair complex dependencies, so please take a careful look at the installation guide for each dependency.
+PCL Julia packages have fairly complex dependencies, so please take a careful look at the installation guide for each dependency.

 ## Requirements